pnarasingarao/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

 - The Runs Files directory is not mounted automatically for you as there can be 100k + files available in that mount which can take a couple minutes to load for really large runs.
 You can still mount this directory manually if needed.
 - In general, lots of concurrent requests can cause stability issues on a resource constrained system.
 Keep in mind, this is an early release and stability will increase.

+## Feedback

+Please visit our [BaseSpace google group](https://groups.google.com/forum/#!forum/basespace-developers) for inquiries and to submit feedback.

 ##Tutorial Videos